librewolf-community/browser-macos/build_guide.md

 The first command will change the developer directory path so, as already mentioned, it is important to run it after installing Homebrew in order to avoid it being changed again.
 If you want to check your path enter `xcode-select -p`, it should be set to `/Applications/Xcode.app/Contents/Developer`.
 The second command will show a license and will then ask us to agree to it.

+**NOTE**: in some cases Xcode updates can ship with SDK versions that are not supported by Mozilla build process.
+In that case it will be necessary to follow the steps at the end of this guide.

 #### .mozbuild
 We will now download and use the Mozilla `bootstrap.py`, which allows to get most of the dependencies needed to build Firefox from source.
 This script also downloads the mozilla-unified repository, which we do not need to build LibreWolf, but unfortunately a workaround isn't available, so we will download it and later delete it.